Family-Based Green Card Process

 The cost per I-130 application filed with USCIS is $535.
 You may also need to include other documents, such as a copy of your birth or naturalization certificate, a copy of your passport or permanent resident card, and evidence of your relationship with the beneficiary.
 When filing for your spouse, you must show that you are in a good faith marriage, in other words you did not just get married to petition for a green card.

 Wait times for action on your Form I-130 will vary depending on where you submit, what your relationship with the beneficiary is, and the time of year.
 My team and I would be happy to provide more information about your specific case if desired.
-Your case status can be tracked by clicking here,
+You can track your case status using the USCIS Case Status Online tool.

 It is recommended that you work with an immigration lawyer to file Form I-130.
 An immigration lawyer can help you fill out Form I-130 accurately and effectively to increase your chances of a fast approval.
 If you do not fill out Form I-130 correctly, USCIS may request additional evidence, which will slow down the process.
 They could also reject your application if you fail to show a qualifying relationship with the beneficiary.
 My team and I are experienced with family-based green cards and would be happy to help you.